Bryan Reynolds Player Props: Pirates vs. Red Sox

 Red Sox Pitching Rankings (2022)

-- The Red Sox gave up 185 total home runs last season (1.1 per game) to rank 23rd in baseball.
+- Red Sox pitchers combined to give up 185 total home runs at a clip of 1.1 per game (23rd in the league).

-- Pivetta starts for the first time this season for the Red Sox.
+- Kluber (0-1) gets the starting nod for the Red Sox, his second of the season.

-- In his last appearance on Wednesday, Oct.
-5, the 30-year-old right-hander started the game and went four innings against the Tampa Bay Rays.
+- In his most recent time out on Thursday, the righty tossed 3 1/3 innings against the Baltimore Orioles, allowing five earned runs while surrendering six hits.

 © 2023 Data Skrive.
 All rights reserved.